nicinabox/lets-split-guide/assembly.md

 This orientation will determine the top of your PCB.
 Insert the diodes on the top.
 Once mounted they will fit between the PCB and the plate.

 > *Tip:* Although it doesn't actually matter which side you mount the diodes on so long as they're in the correct orientation, there are several factors that may influence which side you choose.
 If you have a 3mm acrylic plate, it is desirable to mount them on the top side to help reinforce the gap and prevent the switches from rising up with the PCB.
 If you have a 5mm acrylic plate, it is mandatory to mount them on the bottom side for the plate to fit.
-If it is left up to choice, it can be beneficial to mount them on the bottom side to allow for future desoldering replacement should a there be some type of failure.
+If it is left up to choice, it can be beneficial to mount them on the bottom side to allow for future desoldering replacement should there be some type of failure.
 For this build we'll put them on top.

 Use a helping hand tool to hold the PCB above your work surface.